**As an Amazon Associate, Rentalrecon.com earns from qualifying purchases.

 From a wear and tear standpoint, a mattress on the floor or a cheap frame is a nightmare.
 Cheap frames break, especially with multiple people sharing a bed as they are likely to in a vacation rental.
 A box spring can help extend the life of your mattress, but only given the proper support!

-I like simple and elegant looking metal or hardwood frames.
-I’ve found several online, and I always make sure they have strong slats or another high quality support system in place to hold a lot of weight and repeated heavy use.
+I like simple and elegant-looking metal or hardwood frames.
+I’ve found several online, and I always make sure they have strong slats or another high-quality support system in place to hold a lot of weight and repeated heavy use.

 A Strong House Rules Manual

 There is no way to 100% guarantee that a guest won’t damage any of your property, but you can at least lay the groundwork so that they know what you expect of them while they stay at your vacation rental.
-The best way to do this is to have a comprehensive house rules manual that guests can familiarize themselves with from the moment they check in.
+The best way to do this is to have a comprehensive house rules manual that guests can familiarize themselves with from the moment they check-in.

 In addition to your normal rules, consider adding a few specific to furniture damage in there as well.
 How many people does each bed sleep?
 Do you allow pets on the furniture?
 Food and drink in the bedrooms?

-Keeping guests accountable and preventing them from brining in extra guests (or unwelcome pets) is a great way to prevent all sorts of accidents from happening on the mattress.
+Keeping guests accountable and preventing them from bringing in extra guests (or unwelcome pets) is a great way to prevent all sorts of accidents from happening on the mattress.
 Large house parties lead to spills, and extra people sleeping over leads to more wear and tear on your mattress and bed frames.

 Pets can be a big issue, especially if guests plan on having them sleep in the beds.
 I wouldn’t recommend allowing this if you do allow pets.
 Instead, try to screen your guests as carefully as possible and select those who understand the benefits of having a well-trained companion and who are willing to comply with the boundaries of your Airbnb.

 One of the biggest no-no’s for me is allowing food and drink into the bedroom.
-I state it in my house rules manual and reiterate it at check in.
+I state it in my house rules manual and reiterate it at check-in.
 Most people don’t have an issue with complying and understand the reasoning.
 If you anticipate problems (or if you’ve already had them) check out the next section on why you should have a security deposit!

-Rental Recon Tip: Worried about asking guests to open a binder full of rules as soon as they check in?
-Try incorporating some of your most important points into your check in and check out instructions.
+Rental Recon Tip: Worried about asking guests to open a binder full of rules as soon as they check-in?
+Try incorporating some of your most important points into your check-in and check-out instructions.
 It will save on time and improve compliance, guaranteed!